-XXXTentacion’s Death: Surveillance Video Suggest Premeditated Murder After Brief Struggle
+XXXTentacion’s Death: Surveillance Video Suggests Premeditated Murder After Brief Struggle

 More details have emerged about the murder of Jahseh Onfroy, better known as XXXTentacion.
-The details of the arrest warrant for Dedrick Williams reveal that surveillance videos capture evidence of premeditated murder.
+The details of the arrest warrant for Dedrick Williams reveal that surveillance videos captured evidence of premeditated murder.

-Due to his fame, it is likely that the would-be gunmen recognized the rapper as surveillance footage shows them walk past Onfroy in the Riva Motorsports in Deerfield Beach, according to TMZ.
+Due to his fame, it is likely that the would-be gunmen recognized the rapper, as surveillance footage shows them walk past Onfroy in the Riva Motorsports in Deerfield Beach, according to TMZ.

-The gunmen including Williams waited for XXXTentacion to leave the dealership.
-The killers are being charged with premeditated murder which means the killing of Onfroy was planned in advance and was carried out willfully.
+The gunmen, including Williams, waited for XXXTentacion to leave the dealership.
+The killers are being charged with premeditated murder, which means the killing of Onfroy was planned in advance and was carried out willfully.

 According to the police documents, the two-armed men blocked the rapper’s path and jumped out of the passenger side of an SUV.
 The report states that there was a “brief struggle,” which implies that XXXTentacion resisted the armed gunmen who tried to grab the bag with money.